 What is the common type of coffee?

-The most common type of coffee is Arabica.
-Arabica has a mild and sweet flavor with low acidity, making it the most popular choice for both home and commercial brewing.
-It is also the most widely grown variety of coffee worldwide.
+Arabica is the most prevalent coffee type due to its mild and sweet flavor profile with low acidity, which makes it an excellent choice for both home and commercial brewing.
+Moreover, it's the most widely grown coffee variety worldwide.